Charles Jenkins, Cold War Defector To North Korea, Dies At 77

 "I was so ignorant," Jenkins told The Washington Post in a 2008 interview, describing his life in North Korea as like living in a "giant, demented prison."

-For the first eight years in North Korea, it was a literal prison: he was held in a small room with three other American defectors.
+For the first eight years in North Korea, it was a literal prison: He was held in a small room with three other American defectors.
 They were forced to memorize the works of North Korean founder Kim Il-sung – earning a beating for any error.

 (It was announced in August that fellow deserter James Joseph Dresnok, who crossed the border three years before Jenkins, had died the previous year "pledging loyalty to the 'great leader Kim Jong-Un,' his sons said," according to The Telegraph)